Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 If you are replacing brake pads, and you find that the caliper pistons won't retract into the caliper, or you got the caliper pistons pressed in but the wheels lock up the first time you press down on the brake pedal, the caliper assembly should be rebuilt.
-Moisture buildup in your brake fluid or a split caliper piston boot can result in corrosion or rust build up on the caliper piston slide surfaces.
+Moisture buildup in your brake fluid or a split caliper piston boot can result in corrosion or rust build-up on the caliper piston slide surfaces.

-The outer portion of the piston rides on a internal rubber seal recessed in a groove inside the caliper piston hole.
+The outer portion of the piston rides on an internal rubber seal recessed in a groove inside the caliper piston hole.
 It's a very tight fit (to prevent brake fluid from leaking) and any corrosion on the piston slide surface will prevent the smooth movement of the piston(s).

 Caliper rebuild kits are inexpensive and no expensive specialty tools are required to rebuild caliper assemblies.
-They consist of piston seals, boots and a boot retention ring or clip.
+They consist of piston seals, boots, and a boot retention ring or clip.

 Parts and Specialty Tools for Rebuilding a Caliper